 Starship Enterprise Nearly Landed In Las Vegas

-Las Vegas (CBS Las Vegas) — In 1992, downtown Las Vegas needed an attraction big enough to draw traffic from the strip to boost the area economically.
+Las Vegas (CBS Las Vegas) — In 1992, Las Vegas needed an attraction big enough to draw traffic from the strip to boost Downtown’s economy.
 One designer came up with an idea that would have gotten people to come from the strip and beyond.

-The proposed project by the Goddard Group was to build the starship of dreams, the NCC-1701 Enterprise from Star Trek in its full size.
-It would have been as long as the Empire State Building is tall.
+The proposed project by the Goddard Group was to build a full size 1:1 replica of Star Trek’s Starship Enterprise.
+When completed the reproduction would have been as long as the Empire State Building is tall.

-“It would create a new ’8th Wonder of the World’ with an iconic monument that would take its place alongside other ‘must see’ monuments in the world,” Gary Goddard said in a blog post about the proposal.
+Gary Goddard says in a blog post about the proposal that “It would create a new ’8th Wonder of the World’ as an iconic monument that would take its place alongside other ‘must see’ monuments in the world,”

 The ship would have cost a total of $120 million to make in 1992, with $80 million for the structure itself and $30 to $40 million for the interior and the attractions.

-The Enterprise would have had some sort of “show” for tourists, a dining area, and all of the major rooms, chambers, decks and corridors.
-Of course, the giant replica would most definitely include the renowned bridge where Capt.
-James T. Kirk would have commanded his ship in the heat of battle.
+Inside the he Enterprise would feature some sort of “show” for tourists, a dining area, and all of the major rooms, chambers, decks, and corridors.
+The replica’s crown jewel would have been the renowned bridge where Capt.
+James T. Kirk would have commanded the Enterprise throughout her many adventures.

 “We hadn’t gotten all the way down the line.
-We were working out engineering and budget,” Goddard told CBS Las Vegas about the construction of the ship.
+We were working out engineering and budget,” Goddard told CBS Las Vegas.
 “From experience, it would have been a steel frame and a fiber reinforced plastic.”

-Building the Enterprise would have been a daunting task, especially for the saucer section of the ship.
-Las Vegas is notorious for the amount of wind shear challenges and the disk would have needed to have been secured.
+However building the Enterprise would have been a daunting task, especially for the saucer section of the ship.
+Las Vegas is notorious for the amount of wind shear challenges and the disk would have needed to be secured.

-“We were thinking about cables but I didn’t like it, looked primitive like the Hindenburg,” Goddard told CBS Las Vegas.
-“How we were going to protect it from the wind was sort of make it look like it’s in a dry dock,” as if the ship was parked for repair and upgrades.
+“We were thinking about cables but I didn’t like it.
+It looked primitive like the Hindenburg,” Goddard told CBS Las Vegas.
+“How we were going to protect it from the wind was to sort of make it look like it’s in a dry dock,” as if the ship was parked for repair and upgrades.

 When the plan was proposed, it seemed like it was a sure thing.
 Goddard said on his blog that all the major players were on board.
-People from Paramount were excited about the project and then Mayor Jan Laverty Jones backed the project.
+People from Paramount were excited about the project and then Mayor Jan Laverty Jones backed the endeavor as well.

-However, the project came to a sudden end when the Goddard Group met with Stanley Jaffe, the CEO of Paramount Pictures.
-Goddard and his team walked Jaffe through the project and what it entailed.
-Jaffe ultimately rejected the plan.
+It was Stanley Jaffe, the CEO of Paramount Pictures that killed the project.
+When Goddard and his team walked Jaffe through the project and what it entailed, Jaffe wasn’t impressed.

-Goddard doesn’t know if Las Vegas would revisit the idea, but after he put up the concept on his blog, the disappointment and excitement about the project is palpable.
+Goddard doesn’t know if Las Vegas will revisit the idea, but after he put up the concept on his blog, the disappointment and excitement about the project is palpable.

 Goddard feels good about that.

-“With all the attention that this has gotten, this vindicates to me that this was the right concept.”
+“With all the attention that this has gotten, this vindicates me.
+This was the right concept.”